submariner-io/submariner-website/src/content/for_developers/dev_guide/website/_index.en.md

     ```

 3. An instance of the website is now running locally on your machine and is accessible at <http://localhost:1313>.
 4. Edit files in src.
-The browser should automatically reload so you can test your changes.
+The browser should automatically reload so you can view your changes.
 5. Eventually commit, push, and pull-request your changes.
 You can find a good guide about the GitHub workflow
    [here](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project).
+6. Your changes will be verified by CI.
+Check the job results for details of any errors.